great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ```

 ## Start the Docker Services
-We are now ready to start up our services and start working with them.
-In the next few steps we will also show you how to connect to each service and work with it.
+You are now ready to start up our services and start working with them.
+The next few steps will also show you how to connect to each service and work with it.
 Make sure you have Docker Desktop open and running before running the docker commands.

 Using a command prompt in your `tutorial-dbt-gx-airflow` directory, run the following to start all of the services: